RosaliaMg/gozzoli-project/README.md

 - Collect and represent artworks attributed to Benozzo Gozzoli using RDF.
 - Integrate and align data from existing knowledge graphs (DBpedia, ArCo).
-- Identify gaps in existing data and propose enrichment strategies (e.g. missing museum locations, influences, or techniques).
+- Identify gaps in existing data and propose enrichment strategies (e.g. missing museum locations, missing portraits information like images, year of production and its description in Italian and English).
 - Publish the results as a static website via GitHub Pages.

 ## 🌐 Live Website